XyzExia/Homework-7/README.md

  Above shows entering the field will result in README file being created.
 Please see the video link below for more detailed and non blank entires

-🎥 The video of application workingcan be found below
+🎥 The video of application working can be found below

 (https://drive.google.com/file/d/1J3uPs_-KWygULZCET_mzvdvCP0g_3E8R/view?usp=sharing)